jewettaij/find_hairpins/README.md

 ```
 and then follow the instructions above.
 (Older windows users can install Cygwin or MinGW, or linux via virtualbox.)

-## Development Status: *alpha*

-This program was quickly written has only tested on a few point clouds.
-Some of the arguments documented above may not yet work.
-Not much thought was given to making the code run quickly.

 ## License